markjnkim/es_mod/01-html/content/step-3-hero.md

 The first block is considered the most important `section` because this will be seen by every visitor to our landing page.
 In this section we have what is called a "Hero" image.
 This is in web terms, a large banner image placed prominently on the page.
 The placement is considered "above the fold," hence has a particular task; pique the curiosity of the visitors to keep reading, scrolling, clicking, and engaging with the website.

 > **Urkel Says**: Newspapers need to be folded due to their large paper format and thus termed the phrase "above the fold" for the upper half of the front page that often contains the most important news story, headline, and/or picture.
 Many newspaper terms have been adopted into the language of the web, including semantic HTML elements like the terms for a section, aside, header, footer, and article.
+Click [here](https://en.wikipedia.org/wiki/Above_the_fold) to find out more.

 Think of the hero section as the banner, headline, or billboard of our site.
 But before we can add our pizzazz, let's first add some HTML markup that will provide our structure and content.

 ## Build a Hero

 Let's build upon the `section` we created in Lesson 1.
 This `section` element will be the parent element that contains the children elements like the heading and sign-up form.

-> **Rewind**: HTML5 semantic elements help distinguish each part of the document and its function in relation to the document overall.
-For a closer look check out [this link](https://www.w3schools.com/html/html5_semantic_elements.asp).

 ### Step: 1 - Sign-up Form Container